Dhana-lakshmiA/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-Simple and accurate stopwatch website with start, pause, reset, lapse functionality built using HTML, CSS, and JavaScript.
+Simple and accurate stopwatch website with start, pause, reset, lap functionality built using HTML, CSS, and JavaScript.